taofit/REST-API-with-CRUD-in-Golang-/README.md

                                                       "description": "green, old and well built, 24 model" }
   - http://localhost:8080/bike-thefts/{id}        method: GET, description: to fetch a bike theft case
+  - http://localhost:8080/bike-thefts/image/{id}  method: GET, description: to fetch a bike image by case id

+- [ ] The police should be able to report bikes as found.
+When the police finds a bike the case should be marked as resolved
   - http://localhost:8080/bike-thefts/{id}        method: PUT, description: to modify a bike theft case, example: {"solved": true}
-  - http://localhost:8080/bike-thefts/image/{id}  method: GET, description: to fetch a bike image by case id

-- assign a case to an officer
+- [ ] The system should assign a police officer to handle stolen bike cases as they are being reported. (assign a case to an officer)
   - http://localhost:8080/case-to-officer         method: POST, example: {"case": 12,"officer": 3}, note: case id and officer id

+- [ ] The police officer in charge of the case should be marked as available to take a new case.
+  - It is achieved by looking for officer who does not have unsolved cases in the bike_theft table

 # Suggested data model

 ### Police officers